 Generally, participants may borrow from their accounts a minimum of \$1,000, up to a maximum amount equal to the lesser of \$50,000 or 50% of their vested account balance.
 With the exception of loans used to purchase a primary residence, which can have terms of up to 15 years, loan terms are limited to a maximum of five years.
 Any loans that have been transferred into the Plan from a previous plan are subject to the initial terms of the loan.
 Loans are secured by the balance in the participant's account and bear interest at a rate commensurate with commercial prevailing rates as determined by the Plan Administrator.
 Principal and interest are paid ratably through regular payroll deductions.
 Upon termination of employment, any outstanding loans are due and payable within 90 days following the termination date.
-At both December 31, 2014 and 2013, interest rates on outstanding loans range from 4.25% to 5.50%, with maturity dates through July 30, 2028.
+At December 31, 2015, interest rates on outstanding loans range from 4.25% to 5.50%, with maturity dates through December 30, 2030.
+At December 31, 2014, interest rates on outstanding loans ranged from 4.25% to 5.50%, with maturity dates through July 30, 2028.